jashkenas/ruby-processing/README.md

 ### Supported java version

+NB: you can't use jdk/jre installed by processing
 * Open jdk8 (latest version preferred, is the default linux install)
 * jdk7 from Oracle (latest version preferred, or required by Mac)
 * jdk8 from Oracle (latest version preferred, or required by Mac)